 You can add plants and other vegetation to your garden, but try not to go overboard.
 The plants will need to be maintained so adding too many large plants may bring added pressure.
 This would be counterintuitive to the garden which is meant to bring peace.

 Simplicity really is the key here, so less is more.
 The garden needs to be a place that you will want to visit and spend time maintaining.
 While you work in the garden your mind can allow itself to relax and become zen.

 Zen gardens can come as small in size, as to fit on your desk.
 While the grander, more expanse gardens are surely a sight to behold.
 These small gardens are designed to aid with self-reflection in much the same way.
 Encouraging you to use the garden as a viewpoint but also as the gardener yourself.

-For inspiration take a look at pictures of zen gardens, both at peoples homes and in temples over in Japan.
+For inspiration take a look at pictures of zen gardens, both in people’s homes and in temples all over Japan.
 Big or small, Japanese gardens are wonderful to behold.
 However, your garden should be unique to yourself, trusting in your own instincts.

 Materials and Tools Required for Creating a Japanese Rock Garden

 Now you know all the basics of lovely Zen gardens, but before you start creating one by yourself, you’ll need to stock up on some necessary materials and tools.
 Here’s what you’ll need:

 - Gravel of a lighter color, such as grey or white,

 - Japanese garden stones that will be used as feature stones,

 - An ordinary rake or a Japanese one, whatever is available to you,